Lawyers for Dog Bite Injuries

 For many people, dogs are much more than beloved pets.
 They are part of the family.
-And much like people, their actions can be unpredictable.
+And, much like people, their actions can be unpredictable.

-Chicago Dog Bite Lawyer
+Retain a Dog Bite Lawyer

-Explanation of Dog Bite Laws
+Illinois Dog Bite Laws

 Illinois is a strict liability dog bite state, meaning a dog’s owner is liable for the full amount of a dog bite victim’s injuries if their dog attacks, attempts to attack, or injures any person who is peacefully conducting themselves in a place they have a lawful right to be.
 (Animal Control Act, 510 Illinois Compiled Statute 5/16)

-Many local communities also have ordinances in place requiring owners of certain breeds, including Pit Bulls and Rottweilers, to comply with additional regulations.
+Many local communities also have ordinances in place requiring owners of certain dog breeds, including Pit Bulls and Rottweilers, to comply with additional regulations.

 Dog bite fresh bleeding wound treatment by nurse in hospital. puncture on hand skin in pain attacked by mad cruel dog. clean healing painful injury patient.

-Dangerous Dog (510 Illinois Compiled Statute 5/2.05a)
+510 Illinois Compiled Statute 5/2.05a

 “Any individual dog anywhere other than upon the property of the owner or custodian of the dog and unmuzzled, unleashed, or unattended by its owner or custodian that behaves in a manner that a reasonable person would believe poses a serious and unjustified imminent threat of serious physical injury or death to a person or a companion animal or a dog that, without justification, bites a person and does not cause serious physical injury.”

-Vicious Dog (510 Illinois Compiled Statute 5/2.19b)
+510 Illinois Compiled Statute 5/2.19b

-“A dog that, without justification, attacks a person and causes serious physical injury or death or any individual dog that has been found to be a “dangerous dog” upon three separate occasions.”
+“A dog that, without justification, attacks a person and causes serious physical injury or death or any individual dog that has been found to be a ‘dangerous dog’ upon three separate occasions.”

-Potentially Dangerous Dog (510 Illinois Compiled Statute 5/2.17c)
+Potentially Dangerous Dog

 “A dog that is unsupervised and found running at large with three or more other dogs.”